This post may contain affiliate links

 Raspberries: or berries of your choice: I’m not trying to be snobby, but I think raspberries (or any berry for that reason) go wonderfully with Panna Cotta.
 Strawberries, blueberries, and blackberries are also good options.
 Whatever you want to do, make sure you follow the instructions in this recipe.

-Chocolate: Melt a half cup of chocolate (dark) and whisk into the coconut mix after cooking for a typical chocolate version of this dessert.
+Chocolate: Melt a half cup of chocolate (dark) and whisk into the coconut mix after cooking for a standard chocolate version of this dessert.

 Mango: To make a delicious mango panna cotta dessert, combine one cup of mango (fresh or frozen) with the lemon and sugar and simmer as instructed.
 Water was not included here.
 To achieve a smoother texture, blend the ingredients and make a puree before cooking.